One of the priority areas of the state statistics of Belarus is currently the development of the national system of statistical classifications.

 There are a number of international classifications which are used in statistics directly, without the development of national analogues.
 These are the Classification of the Functions of Government, Classification of Individual Consumption According to Purpose, International Standard Classification of Education, International Statistical Classification of Diseases and Related Health Problems.

-Moreover, for coding units of measure, countries of the world and currencies the state statistical bodies use relevant nationwide classifications which are also compatible with the international standards.
+Moreover, for coding units of measure, countries of the world and currencies the state statistical bodies use relevant nationwide classifications compatible with the international standards.

-To ensure additional options for data groupings and breakdowns while conducting state statistical surveys, compiling official statistical information, maintaining of the statistical register, databases and databanks, the state statistics authorities develop, approve, maintain and use statistical classifications.
+To ensure additional options for data groupings and breakdowns while conducting state statistical surveys, compiling official statistical information, maintaining of the statistical register, databases and databanks, the state statistics authorities develop and use statistical classifications, also having international and interstate analogues.

 The following terms and definitions are used in the classification system: